The Best Way to Backup and Restore a WordPress Site

 2. From the backups section, click Restore as shown below.

 That’s all you need to do.
-With the Auto Restore feature, BlogVault restores the latest backup version to the website.
+With the Auto Restore feature, BlogVault restores the latest backup version of the website.

 We have also used BlogVault to migrate sites from one host to another which is another bonus feature.
 That makes migrations easier.
 Although you can do this via lots of different plugins, BlogVault has worked the best for us when it comes to moving sites around.